PlunkyPoop/S3-DBO2-Portfolio/README.md

 <details>
 <summary>What backend am I going to use in my project? </summary>
 </br>
 I'm not going to lie, when looking into backend languages I have looked into a few but ended up choosing the same language as my group-project, which is: <b>Springboot</b>.
-I chose this to make my life a little easier and just to
+I chose this to make my life a little easier and just to make sure I can use my knowledge in both projects.
 </details>